-"These are the accountings of the Mishkan, the Mishkan of Testimony, that were drawn up by Moshe's orders; for the work of the Leviim, under the direction of Isamar, son of Aharon the kohen."
+"These are the accountings of the Mishkan, the Mishkan of Testimony, which were counted at the word of Moshe.
+The work of the Leviim was under the direction of Itamar son of Aharon the Kohen."
 (38:21)

 Mashal: A man was rock climbing with his friends.
 Suited up, he took hold of the rope, and started up the face of the rock.